davidedomini/ScaRLib-report/docs/03-domain/knowledgeCrunching.md

     In the description of the ad-hoc systems you are using you mentioned that you have used the tools Alchemist and Scafi, is the integration highly needed also in the new framework?

 <span style="color: #79a355">**Domain expert**</span>:
-    Yes, ideally we want a generic tool that can be integrated with other tools for simulation environment (e.g., Alchemist) and aggregate programming (e.g., Scafi).
-The default integration has to be with Alchemist and Scafi but since it is a generic tool we must be able to replace one (or all) of these two tools with another one (e.g., Alchemist with some other simulator).
+    Yes, ideally we want a generic tool that can be integrated with other tools for simulation environment, for example Alchemist, and aggregate programming, for example Scafi.
+The default integration has to be with Alchemist and Scafi but since it is a generic tool we must be able to replace one (or all) of these two tools with another one, for example Alchemist with some other simulator.

 **Question 3**